rimichaeru/logic-poker/README.md

  - Low/Mid/High base ante to change the pace of the game
  - Restart game
  - Fixed betting buttons for ease of use

+Future feature plans:
+ - Display rank of winning hand
+ - Odd percentages of current hand, can toggle off and on
+ - Local and online multiplayer